cloudevents/spec/schemaregistry/schemaregistry.md

 network scope.

-In complex systems made up of subsystems owned by different organizations, the subsystem owners might also want to decouple the systems such that one or not dependent on the other system's availability whereever possible, and therefore introduce redundant footprint for metadata stores such as a schema registry.
+In complex systems made up of subsystems owned by different organizations, the subsystem owners might also want to decouple the systems such that they are not dependent on the other system's availability wherever possible, and therefore introduce redundant footprint for metadata stores such as a schema registry.

 We therefore cannot assume that an event consumer has access to the same